Focus

 Biography

-Dr. Mary Jo Trepka is an infectious disease epidemiologist with a particular interest in the role of social determinants in health disparities in HIV/AIDS and other infectious diseases.
-In 2011, she received the 2010 Presidential Early Career Award for Science and Engineering from President Barack Obama for her work analyzing the role of poverty, segregation, and rural/urban status in racial disparities in HIV survival.
-Currently, she is studying the role of patient-centered HIV care and women-centered HIV care in helping people with HIV to be retained in HIV care and virally suppressed despite psychosocial barriers.
+Dr. Mary Jo Trepka is an infectious disease epidemiologist with a particular interest in HIV/AIDS and other infectious diseases.
+In 2011, she received the 2010 Presidential Early Career Award for Science and Engineering from President Barack Obama for her work analyzing the role of poverty, segregation, and rural/urban status in HIV survival.
+She has also been studying the role of patient-centered HIV care and women-centered HIV care in helping people with HIV to be retained in HIV care and virally suppressed.
 She also conducts research on COVID-19 and HIV co-infection and COVID-19 vaccination.
-Additionally, she leads the Investigator Development Core for FIU’s Research Center for Minority Institutions and co-leads the Genomic Workforce Development Core of FIU’s Diversity Center for Genomic Research.
+Additionally, she leads the Investigator Development Core for FIU’s Research Center for Minority Institutions and co-leads the Genomic Workforce Development Core of FIU’s Center for Genomic Research.

 Education